desmondcoles1/fall_2025_exercises_and_notes/README.md

 # Rust-exercises
 I am learning rust and in this repo I will be keeping track of exercises and small projects that I do.
+The purpose of this repository is to hold myself accountable and create some artifact from my learning process.
+Surely this repository will at times contain incomplete code, broken code, inelegant code, things that aren't code, code that I like, code that I don't like, etc.